COVID-19: Its Impact on Google Ads for Legal Services and How to Proceed

 What about Search Results?

-Since COVID-19 became an outbreak in the United States three weeks ago, conversion rates have decreased by an average of 21 percent.
+Since COVID-19 became an outbreak in the United States three weeks ago, conversion rates have decreased by 21 percent.

 Search Performance of Civil Services in COVID-19 Crises: